-Construction of new buildings and extensive changes to existing buildings usually requires consent from the local planning authority.
+Construction of new buildings and extensive changes to existing buildings usually requires consent from the local planning authority in the form of planning permission.
 This planning system is designed to control inappropriate development.

 When do I need planning permission?

 Anything that involves the creation of a new house, either by building from scratch or a subdivision, needs planning permission.
-Adding extensions or outbuildings requires planning permission depending on the size of the project and the level of Permitted Development (PD) rights afforded to or still remaining on a property.
+Adding outbuildings or building extensions requires planning permission depending on the size of the project and the level of Permitted Development rights afforded to or still remaining on a property.

 What are Permitted Development Rights?

-The level of work that can be carried out under PD depends on a variety of factors including location (Areas of Natural Beauty and Conservation Areas have different rules), and the extent of work already carried out on a property
+The level of work that can be carried out under Permitted Development depends on a variety of factors including location (Areas of Natural Beauty and Conservation Areas have different rules), and the extent of work already carried out on a property

 What’s the difference between Outline and Full planning permission?